 However, when bus accidents occur, the resulting injuries can be serious, and even catastrophic.
 And, because buses are frequently full of passengers, the number of victims in a bus accident can be much higher than in the majority of other traffic accidents.

 There are many types of buses with different purposes.
 For example, school buses take children to and from school and school-related activities.
-City buses transport urban passengers around cities.
+Austin city buses transport urban passengers around cities.
 Private motor coaches transport passengers long distances.
 And charter buses move large groups to a common destination.

 Depending on the type of bus, there may be several negligent parties in a bus accident.
 The bus driver is a common responsible party.
 Often times bus drivers don’t pay attention to the road, or they simply exercise poor judgment.
 This can lead to collisions with passenger vehicles, pedestrians, cyclists, or objects near the roadway.